 Saturation is the intensity of the colour.
 This is determined by the amount of grey that is in the colour; for example pure grey (no saturation) to more less grey (high saturation).

 Luminance (brightness, lightness) is the level of light in your colour.
 Black has a very low luminance and white has a very high luminance.This separates the difference between, let’s say, pitch black versus dark grey.

 Most color grading and colour correction tools include “HSL” sliders for that.
 Color grading in Lightworks uses colour wheels.
 These are the most basic color correction tools.
 They represent the colour controls on a physical control surface, which you can use to adjust colour in a 2D space.

-Colour correction is the first step in the color grading workflow and every colourist needs to do this before grading.
-Colour correction provides visual consistency, where balancing and evening the colors is everything.
-This is a highly technical job, but it can save a scene from having compromised lighting or unbalanced colors, to ensure the end result is exactly as intended.
+Colour correction is the first step in the colour grading workflow and every colourist needs to do this before grading.
+Colour correction provides visual consistency, where balancing and evening the colours is everything.
+This is a highly technical job, but it can save a scene from having compromised lighting or unbalanced colours, to ensure the end result is exactly as intended.